cloudssky/scf/README.md

 Create the following security rules on the Security Group for the EKS node:

-Create the following security rules on the Security Group for the EKS node:sh

 ```bash
 HTTP TCP	80	0.0.0.0/0	CAP HTTP
 HTTPS	TCP	443	0.0.0.0/0	CAP HTTPS